eclipse-openj9/openj9-docs/docs/vgclog.md

     <exclusive-end/>
 ```

 Some elements serve as markers for starting and ending parts of the GC cycle and do not contain child elements, while other elements do contain child elements.
 In this example, the `<af-start/>`, `<cycle-start/>`, `<cycle-end/>`, `<allocation-satisfied/>`, and `<af-end/>` XML elements are empty and contain only attributes.
 All other XML elements contain child XML elements, which are omitted from this simplified example.
-For detailed examples of log output for a specific cycle, see [Example `gencon` log](vgclog_genconexamples.md) or [Example `balanced` log](vgclog_balancedexamples.md).
+For detailed examples of log output for a specific cycle, see [Log examples](vgclog_examples.md)).

 ### GC increments and interleaving

-Some GC cycle types are executed in piecemeal blocks of operations or phases called GC increments.
-This reduces pause times by enabling blocks of operations or phases to interleave with operations and phases from other types of cycle.
+Some GC cycle types are executed in piecemeal blocks of operations called GC increments.
+This reduces pause times by enabling blocks of operations or operation steps to interleave with operations or operation steps from other types of cycle.

-For example, consider the garbage collector for the `gencon` policy which uses partial cycles and global cycles.
-The partial cycle consists of just 1 GC operation, scavenge, that runs on the *nursery* area during a STW pause.
-However the `gencon` global cycle, which runs when the *tenure* area is close to full, is split into operations that are run during a stop the world pause, and others that can run concurrently.
-Specifically, the `gencon` global cycle is split into three increments - the initial and final increments which run during a relatively short STW pause, and an intermediate increment which runs it's GC operations concurrently.
-By splitting the global cycle operations into these increments, the STW scavenge operation of the partial GC cycle can run on the *nursery* area while the intermediate increment, which represents the majority of the global GC cycle's work, runs concurrently on the *tenure* area.
+For example, consider the garbage collector for the `gencon` policy, which uses partial cycles and global cycles.
+The partial cycle consists of just 1 GC operation, scavenge, that runs on the *nursery* area during an STW pause.
+However, the `gencon` global cycle, which runs when the *tenure* area is close to full, is split into three increments.
+The initial and final global cycle increments run during a relatively short STW pause.
+The intermediate global cycle increment, which consists of the majority of the GC cycle's work, runs its GC operations concurrently.

+Splitting the global cycle operations into these increments reduces pause times by running most of the GC operations concurrently with application threads.
+The `gencon` global cycle's concurrent increment is paused when a `gencon` partial GC cycle is triggered and resumes when the partial cycle completes.
+In some policies, concurrent operations are split further into *multiple* concurrent increments that have a good chance of completing before a different STW cycle is triggered.
+In this way, a global cycle can progress while other types of cycle are run.

 You can see this interleaving of the increments in the verbose GC log.
 The following table illustrates how the different increments of an example log interleave for the `gencon` policy (for clarity, not all GC activities are listed):